Why colds and flu trigger your asthma

 - Rest.
 Take paracetamol for aches and pains and drink lots of water and other drinks.
 Flu especially can really wipe you out, so don’t try to do too much too soon.

 5 steps to reduce the risks of colds and flu

 - Wash your hands frequently to reduce the risk of catching a cold or flu.

 - Take care to avoid sharing towels, cups or other household items with someone who may have a cold.

-- Look after yourself: get plenty of sleep and try to eat a healthy, balanced diet.
+- Look after yourself: get plenty of sleep and try to reduce your stress levels.

 - There's still time to get your annual flu vaccine if you haven't had it already.
 If you’ve been prescribed a preventer inhaler or have been in hospital because of asthma in the past, you can have the vaccination for free at your doctor’s surgery or many pharmacies.

 - Arrange an asthma review with your doctor or asthma nurse.
 Ask them to update your Asthma Action Plan to help you stay well.